Aligarh hooch tragedy death toll rises to 25 | Law-Order

 BJP Lok Sabha MP from Aligarh Satish Gautam, however, said according to information gathered by him, the death toll has crossed 35.

+Acting on a tip-off, the house of one Monu Srichand in Nurpur village was raided and 243 pouches of illicit liquor were seized, said SSP Kalanidhi Naithani.
+He has been booked under the Excise Act.

+Officials are seizing liquor pouches to help identify the spurious liquor stock that found its way to government-authorised vends.
+Former leader of Congress Legislative Party in UP Assembly Pradeep Mathur, who visited the villages from where deaths were reported on Sunday said the toll is likely to touch 40 and accused the district magistrate of hiding facts.

-Speaking to reporters, Gautam said his figures are based on inputs collected by him from different villages ''where many victims have been cremated without conducting a post-mortem examination''.
+BJP Lok Sabha MP from Aligarh Satish Gautam told reporters that according to information gathered by him, the death toll has crossed 35 and his figure is based on inputs collected by him from different villages ''where many victims have been cremated without post-mortem''.

-Asked why there was a difference between official figures and the information collected by him, the MP said, ''I will be meeting the officials today (Sunday) and we will discuss this issue.
+Asked why the official figures and the information collected by him was different, the MP said, ''I will be meeting the officials today (Sunday) and we will discuss this issue.
 There is no question of hiding anything.
 A person who has been a victim of this tragedy will ultimately find his name on the official death list.''
 According to district officials, the victims were limited to Aligarh's Lodha block on the first day but have now spread to at least four more blocks.

+A Congress delegation visited three villages in the district from where deaths were reported.

+''We visited three villages from where deaths were reported.
+The local administration is hiding the facts and the number of deaths is much more.
+We have demanded that Rs 5 lakh be paid to the kin of the deceased and given a house in the village.
+The DM should be immediately transferred, as he is hiding data,'' Mathur told PTI, and accused the state government of ''patronising'' liquor mafia.

 District Magistrate Chandra Bhushan Singh said a magisterial probe will reveal the exact death toll.